BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The enactment or amendment of a Rule requires a majority vote of the members of the Board and becomes effective immediately after such a ballot unless otherwise stipulated.
 The act of enacting or amending a Rule shall be in accordance with the Rules.

-Proposed amendments to these By-Laws may originate in the Board, in the Rules Committee, or by petition bearing the signatures of at least five Members or Emeritus Members in good standing.
+Proposed amendments to these bylaws may originate in the Board, in the Rules Committee, or by petition bearing the signatures of at least five Full Members in good standing.
 Proposals for amendments shall be presented to the Chair of the Rules Committee at least ninety days prior to the Annual Business Meeting.
 The Rules Committee shall report its recommendations on proposed amendments to the Board.
-The Board shall transmit the proposed amendment, with a statement as to its necessity, to the Secretary who will provide the document to all Members and Emeritus Members at least one month before the Annual Business Meeting.
-The Secretary shall state the arguments in favor and against the proposed amendment presented by Members and Emeritus Members at the next Annual Business Meeting.
-The proposed amendment together with the statement of the Board and a summary of the arguments for and against the proposed amendment shall be presented to the Members and Emeritus Members for final approval or rejection by secret ballot.
+The Board shall transmit the proposed amendment, with a statement as to its necessity, to the Secretary who will provide the document to all Full Members at least one month before the Annual Business Meeting.
+The Secretary shall state the arguments in favor and against the proposed amendment presented by Full Members at the next Annual Business Meeting.
+The proposed amendment together with the statement of the Board and a summary of the arguments for and against the proposed amendment shall be presented to the Full Members for final approval or rejection by secret ballot.
 The Secretary shall set a date, which shall be between fifteen and thirty days from the time that the ballots are first provided, by which completed ballots must be received.
 The Secretary shall be responsible for the integrity of the balloting process.
-Amendments to these By-Laws shall be adopted after a favorable vote of two-thirds of the ballots received.
+Amendments to these bylaws shall be adopted after a favorable vote of two-thirds of the ballots received.

 ARTICLE X. COMMISSIONS